What is the Gospel?

 We have a Sin Debt

-Because of our sin, we each have a huge amount of sin debt against God.
-When Jesus taught His disciples to pray in Matthew 6:12 He encouraged them to say, “Forgive us our debts.”
-In the Parable of the Unforgiving Servant, the man doesn’t have a huge criminal record, but he does have a huge amount of debt.
+!n Matthew 6:12 He encouraged his disciples to pray, “Forgive us our debts.”
+In the Parable of the Unforgiving Servant, the man has a huge amount of debt.
 The servant pleaded with the king for mercy.
 In Matthew 18:27 it says, “The master of that servant was moved with compassion, released him, and forgave him the debt.”
 The forgiveness of the man’s debt pictured the forgiveness of his sins.
 We too have a sin debt.
 We have all sinned and fallen short of the glory of God.
 We have all used the lives He has given us without regard for Him.
 We have not served Him with our whole heart, soul, mind, and strength.
 We have not done what God has commanded, and we have done what He has forbidden.
 In so doing, we have amassed a debt to God which we cannot pay on our own.

 Ransom and Redemption

 A ransom is something paid to cancel or erase a person’s debt.
 In Matthew 20:28 Jesus said He “did not come to be served, but to serve, and to give His life a ransom for many.”

 When someone pays the ransom for another’s debt, it’s known as redemption.
 The individual who pays the ransom is known as a redeemer.
 Titus 2:14 says, “Jesus gave Himself for us, that He might redeem us from every lawless deed.”
 Peter discussed what was required to cancel our sin debt and he said we “were not redeemed with corruptible things, like silver or gold…but with the precious blood of Christ” (1 Pet 1:18, 19).
 This promise of God stands for all who put their trust in Jesus Christ and his atoning work on the cross.
 Jesus' death is the only way to have your sin debt forgiven.

 Double Imputation of Sin and Righteousness

 “Impute” is another accounting term, which refers to moving assets from one side of a ledger to the other.
-The Greek word for impute is logizomai, and it occurs forty-one times in Scripture.
+The Greek word for impute occurs forty-one times in Scripture.